Jorge González Camarena: Artistry

 González Camarena was a major figure in the Mexican muralism movement.
 His work was distinguished early through his use of clear lines and texture.
 He worked with various styles, textures and techniques, ranging from Surrealism to Cubism to Magical Realism, and most of his paintings contains social and mystical motifs.
 As a painter, he is best known for his depictions of people, especially portraits of women.
 In the last year of his life, he painted a work called Las razas.
 This work contains images of four women, Asian, African, European and Native American.

-In the med 1930s, he developed his own personal method of composition which he called “cuadratismo” or “harmonic geometry.”
+In the med 1930s, he developed his own personal method of composition which he called "cuadratismo" or "harmonic geometry".
 It was developed from this work with the Huejotzingo restoration project, drawing from Mesoamerican and early colonial mural painting.
 From then on, it was the main guide for the compositions of his work.
-Mauricio Gómez Mayorga stated that “His faith in geometry and form, that is, in space and matter, make him a constructor, a builder of plane and mass.”
+Mauricio Gómez Mayorga stated that "His faith in geometry and form, that is, in space and matter, make him a constructor, a builder of plane and mass."

 Although part of the Mexican muralist movement, his work is distinct from the three main names associated with it (Rivera, Orozco and Siqueiros).
 His pre-1949 work was different from that of others in the Mexican muralism movement as they did not deal with topics related to the Mexican Revolution the rescue of Mexico's past or the struggle for social equality.
-Although Diego Rivera called him “the most Mexican of all,” José Clemente Orozco did not like his preference for archeology and Mexico's past, feeling that Gonzalez Camarena squandered his talent by not expressing what he felt.
+Although Diego Rivera called him "the most Mexican of all", José Clemente Orozco did not like his preference for archeology and Mexico's past, feeling that González Camarena squandered his talent by not expressing what he felt.